weemo/Android-SDK/Helper/README.md

 ### Step 1 - Check Android Developement Tools

-Make sure you have Android plug-in install with Eclipse.
+Make sure you have Android plug-in installed within Eclipse.

 Android Development Tools (ADT) is a plugin for the Eclipse IDE that is designed to give you a powerful, integrated environment in which to build Android applications.